nails/module-cms/docs/widgets/README.md

 ## Creating your own widgets

 > The Nails Command Line tool makes this easy!
-Use `nails cms:widget MyWidget` to automatically create the files and classes you need.
+Use `nails cms:widget` to automatically create the files and classes you need.

     @todo - explain how to create your own widgets